 The photo seen here was taken at Reading Mines near Stoyestown, Somerset County.
 Carl poses with his mother and daughters Leah and Mary Jane and nephew Robert Zearfoss.

 Sadly, Edna was afflicted with cancer of her uterus.
-She died at age 29, on March 29, 1927, and was buried in the Rockwood IOOF Cemetery.
+She died at age 29, on March 29, 1927, and was buried in the International Order of odd Fellows Cemetery in Rockwood.

-Carl outlived Edna by some 37 years, and made his home on Water Street in Hooversville.
+Carl outlived his bride by some 37 years, and made his home on Water Street in Hooversville.

 Afflicted with heart disease, Carl was admitted to Somerset Community Hospital, where he died at the age of 72 on Jan.
 28, 1964.